 - Vanilla Extract – This is my secret weapon for making this low-carb banana smoothie taste like dessert.

 - Vanilla Protein Powder – Doubling down on the vanilla vibes and adding a boost of protein is the best thing you can do for this spinach breakfast smoothie!

-- Frozen Banana – Using a banana that has been frozen gives this spinach almond milk smoothie ice cream vibes, but you can also use room temp banana if you’re in a pinch.
+- Frozen Banana – Using a banana that has been frozen gives this spinach almond milk creamy smoothie ice cream vibes, but you can also use room temp fresh banana if you’re in a pinch.
 You’re also welcome to swap in other frozen fruits like mango or pineapple for a punch of tropical sweetness.

 - Frozen Avocado – Transport yourself to an exotic island by using frozen coconut meat instead.
 It brings a unique creaminess and a hint of tropical flair that’s lovely!
 Alternatively, sneak in some extra veggies by using frozen zucchini.
 It blends smoothly and adds a subtle, neutral taste to the mix.

 - Plain Greek Yogurt – You’re welcome to use plain regular yogurt, but you won’t get quite as much protein if you do.
 You’ll also want to cut back on the liquid by a splash since regular yogurt is thinner.
 Plant-based greek-style yogurt or skyr is also totally acceptable!

 - Chia Seeds – Feel free to omit these little beauties, or replace them with other seedy nutrient powerhouses like flax seeds or hemp seeds.

 - Vanilla Extract – You can also use an equal amount of vanilla paste or vanilla powder, or use half as much ground vanilla bean.
 Alternatively, consider using different flavors of extract (like coconut, maple, or almond) for a slightly different vibe.
 Maple syrup also tastes great in this smoothie!